graememcc/funkierJS/docs/markdown/byCategory.md

 Throws a TypeError if the first parameter is not a function of arity 2, if the last parameter is not an arrayLike, or if the arrayLike is empty.

+Note that, if required, the function must already have its execution context set.
+Internally, the execution context within `foldl1` is `null`, so it cannot supply a useful execution context to any object-curried functions supplied to this function.

 #### Examples ####
     funkierJS.foldl1(multiply, [2, 3, 4]); // => 24